 The best soundbar for smaller Samsung TVs comes courtesy of the Denon Home Sound Bar 550.
 If you've got a smaller panel but don't want small sound, then Denon's well-priced and smaller 'bar does a grand job.

-Delivering over 600W of power from 22 different speakers, this really brings the cinema experience home.
+The 2023 flagship and T3 Award Winner for Best Soundbar delivers over 600W of power from 22 different speakers, so really brings the cinema experience home.
 The system comprises a soundbar that's the right size for TVs of 55 inches and up, a subwoofer, and two small rear speaker units, all of which communicate wirelessly in an 11.1.4 channel configuration.

 If you want something compact that still has a big sound and wide dynamic range, the Samsung HW-Q800B is what you need.
 This is a 5.1.2-channel soundbar, meaning that it aims to add lots of width, Dolby Atmos height, and big impact from its wireless subwoofer.

 With Dolby Atmos and DTS:X, this soundbar has actual upward-firing tweeters, so you get a real wall of sound from it, with impressive positional audio – there's a strong sense of things coming from a particular point, and a kinetic feel to moving sounds.
 And it's capable of audio that's big and punchy but is plenty refined too.

 It works with Samsung Q Symphony, so if you have a compatible TV, its audio can get even bigger and more impressive.
 And Samsung sells separate wireless rear speakers, so you can turn it into a genuine surround system later, if you want.

 It has an HDMI input, as well as an HDMI connection to your TV, so if you have an Atmos-enabled external box – such as a Blu-ray player or Apple TV box – you can plug that straight into the soundbar and you'll get real Dolby Atmos sound even though your TV doesn't support it.